My Dream

 Donation sorting

 Work with local charitable organizations to accept donations on their behalf, allowing community members to drop all their things off in one space, to be picked up and/or delivered to the appropriate organization.
 I think there are a lot of people who would donate more of their items instead of throwing them away if they didn’t have to research and coordinate all of those drop offs.
-We could also help with local short term donation drives.
+We could also help with local short-term donation drives.
 We will not accept donations for big “charity” chains, of course.
 I’m thinking MTUG, Perrenial, City Sewing Room, etc.

 New Earth Farms drop off point?
-I mean why not?
+I mean, why not?
 I’d love to even take recycling, etc, but that would be wildly dependent on the space and this feels a lot less likely.
 Perhaps we could have bins outside?
 However, we would take a wider range of items anyway due to our own thrift store, clothing closet, and creator store.

 Most clothes donated to us will be given away for free.
 Purely fast fashion pieces that offer little actual value to the wearer would also be excluded from this.
 Free clothes shouldn’t just mean the garbage no one wants that’s full of holes and shit.
 Small holes would be repaired.
-Donations that actually have good fabric but are torn or damaged will be cut up and donated to City Sewing Room or Perennial.
+Donations that actually have good fabric, but are torn or damaged will be cut up and donated to City Sewing Room or Perennial.
 People should not have to show “proof” of needing help, either.
 Take what you need.

 We would take donations (perhaps even pick up, if money/volunteers allowed) from local restaurants and distribute to locals in need.
 I have a few ideas for how to do this but, this is one of my newer ideas and isn’t fully fleshed out just yet.